 For the past six years, Crystal Cove Alliance has functioned as a laboratory for innovative education programs.
 In that time, CCA’s SNAP!
 (Science and Nature at the Park) programs have grown to impact over 50,000 visitors every year through facilitated programs, exhibits, and online resources and social media campaigns.

 One standout program, the Marine Protected Area Citizen Science Cruise, involves junior high and high school students in important monitoring in Crystal Cove’s Marine Conservation Area.
-The data that students collect will be used by Crystal Cove resource managers to inform the five-year MPA adaptive review process, which is due to take place in 2017.
+Run in partnership with Newport Landing Whale Watching, the data that students collect during the program will be used by Crystal Cove resource managers to inform the MPA adaptive review process.

 In 2014, CCA also helped to open the Michael and Tricia Berns Environmental Study Loop, a half-mile hiking trail with eight field science stations.
 This innovative facility immerses visitors in the science of conservation through the Coastal Field Science school program for 5th and 7th grades, family events such as Field Science Saturdays, and ongoing public hikes and campfires.